coderbyheart/blog/_posts/2016-08-01-intro-to-the-frankfurt-tech-scene.md

-If you are a remote coder like me and in need of an awesome place to work from, come visit me for a coffee at [Die Zentrale Coworking](https://www.die-zentrale-ffm.de/) located in Bornheim Mitte which is the Friedrichshein of Frankfurt.
+If you are a remote coder like me and in need of an awesome place to work from, come visit me for a coffee at [Die Zentrale Coworking](https://www.die-zentrale-ffm.de/) located in Bornheim Mitte which is the Friedrichshain of Frankfurt.
 Zentrale offers coworking plans from €90/mo with great coffee and awesome coworkers.

-If you want to learn more about Frankfurt in general, check out [hallofrankfurt.de](https://hallofrankfurt.de/), written by and for Hipsters.
+To learn more about Frankfurt in general, check out [hallofrankfurt.de](https://hallofrankfurt.de/), written by and for Hipsters.

-That should give you a good head start … but if there is anything important that I've missed, please drop me a comment, [tweet](https://twitter.com/coderbyheart) or [mail me](mailto:m@coderbyheart.com)!
+That should give you a good head start … but if there is anything important that I've missed, please drop me a comment, [tweet me](https://twitter.com/coderbyheart) or [mail me](mailto:m@coderbyheart.com)!

 P.S.: Arguably Frankfurt is just the center of the rural area we call